 - 1. Double-click a reference to open the file or files where the code element appears. - 2.
 Hover over the code element, right-click, and select one of the options.

 Go to Symbol

-This section describes how to use the Go to Symbol... option in Keil Studio to perform a symbolfocused search of your code.
+Describes how to use the Go to Symbol... option in Keil Studio Cloud to perform a symbol-focused search of your code.

 To use the Go to Symbol... option: